INF Clairefontaine: Registration

 In order for a player to be selected to the Clairefontaine academy, he/she must be at least 13 years of age, have French nationality (in the 2000s), and be living and playing within the Île-de-France region, though players living in the departments of Seine-Maritime and Eure can also apply and be selected.
 Registration for new players at the academy normally begins in October the year before players enroll at the academy when prospective applicants are 12 years of age.
 Players have until December to register with their club for acceptance into the academy.
 The first set of trials are carried out by each district within Île-de-France.
 Each district selects a set number of players who will travel to Clairefontaine to attend a tryout, which is usually held over a three-day period during the Easter school holidays.
 After the three days, the academy director and officials will convene to select a maximum of 22 players with three or four of the 22 being goalkeepers.

 Training and accommodation

 Players who are selected to attend Clairefontaine stay and train at the facilities from Monday through to Friday.
 Players are given the weekend off to visit family and train and play with their parent clubs.
 They are also given school holidays off.
 Players are also required to meet educational criteria.
-Players age 13–15 training at Clairefontaine attend the Collège Catherine de Vivonne de Rambouilet in Rambouillet.
+Players aged 13–15 training at Clairefontaine attend the Collège Catherine de Vivonne de Rambouilet in Rambouillet.
 After departing Rambouilet, players enroll at the nearby high school Lycée Louis Bascan de Rambouillet with hopes that they will earn their Baccalauréat.
 All costs required to attend an academy are borne by the federation and the Ligue Nationale de Football.